scg-unibe-ch/ese2016-team7/documentation/srs.md

 <h2>1.
 Introduction</h2>
 **Purpose**
-The purpose of this SRS is to describe the FlatFindr online platform and specify the reuqirements of the project.
+The purpose of this SRS is to describe the FlatFindr online platform and specify the requirements of the project.
 This document serves as a kind of contract between the customer and the developers and acts as a common ground for the stakeholders, where either one of them can check whether their understanding and vision of the product to be built is the same as the one of the other party.
 To fulfill its purpose, the SRS is always to be kept up-to-date by the developer team.

 **Stakeholders**
 The customer defines the requirements.
-The users uses the product.
+The users use the product.
 The developer team “ESE 2016 Team 7” collect the requirements and build the product.

 **Scope**
 The software product produced for the customer is an online platform named FlatFindr.
-FlatFindr allows users to advertise houses, apartments and studios to be bought.
+FlatFindr allows users to advertise houses, apartments and studios to be bought per auction.
 On the other hand, users can also find houses, apartments and studios advertised by other users and contact the advertising user when they are interested in buying the house, studio or apartment.
 FlatFindr includes other functionalities, which support the basic purpose of the system to sell or buy houses, apartments and studios, which are described in the requirements section.

 **Definitions**
 SRS: Software Requirements Specification, i.e. this document.